sevenval/flat-docs/reference/functions/ldap-lookup.md

 ## Example

 In the following example, the LDAP server is connected with the DN given in `$ldap_settings/bind_dn` and the password from $env/FLAT_SYSTEM_PASSWORD.
-Zhe given filter is used to search for an entry of a person which is a member of a group "Users" and has the email address "john.doe@example.com".
+The given filter is used to search for an entry of a person which is a member of a group "Users" and has the email address "john.doe@example.com".
 In addition to the (default) `dn`, the `sAMAccountName` and `mail` from the entry are added to the result.

 ```xml